 Lenders will check your credit initially when you apply for a loan.
 They will also sometimes re-check your credit prior to loan closing.
 The last thing they want to see is a big purchase on credit, so don't buy a car, truck, piano, refrigerator, etc. In fact, don't make any big purchases at all.
 When you apply for a loan, lenders must ensure that you meet certain standards.
 Those standards – things such as the loan-to-value ratio (LTV), down payment amount and source, and your debt-to-income ratio (DTI) – are carefully measured.
 By making a big purchase, borrowers can cause the numbers to change.
 That means the numbers need to be run again, and if they exceed guideline maximums, the loan must be restructured and could potentially be declined.

-The bottom line: Live like a hermit until the loan is closed.
+The bottom line: Avoid large purchases until the loan is closed.